quipo/kafka-cpp/README.md

 make
 ```

-builds the producer example and the KafkaConnect library
+builds the producer example and the Kafka library

 ```bash